mendix/docs/content/refguide/published-odata-resource.md

 ## 4 Exposed Set Name

-Customize name of the entity set that is displayed in the **Exposed set name** field of the **Edit published resource** window.
-This is the last part of the URL of the resource as given in the **Example of location**.
+It is possible to customize the name of the entity set that is displayed in the **Exposed set name** field of the **Edit published resource** window.
+This forms the last part of the URL of the resource as given in the **Example of location**.

 Default: *{Entity name}s*

 ## 5 Use Paging

 The **Use paging** option is used to set a maximum number of objects per response, and include a link to the next set of objects.
-A client such as [Tableau](https://www.tableau.com/trial/tableau-software?utm_campaign_id=2017049&utm_campaign=Prospecting-CORE-ALL-ALL-ALL-ALL&utm_medium=Paid+Search&utm_source=Google+Search&utm_language=EN&utm_country=BENX&kw=tableau&adgroup=CTX-Brand-Core-EN-E-control&adused=324815280187&matchtype=e&placement=&gclid=EAIaIQobChMI0831s4re5wIVScDeCh1osAAcEAAYASAAEgL9VfD_BwE&gclsrc=aw.ds) is able use this to show progress and automatically continue to follow the links until all the data is retrieved.
+A client such as [Tableau](https://www.tableau.com) is able use this to display progress and automatically continue to follow the links until all the data is retrieved.
 The memory usage of the clients can be improved if paging is set to a reasonable page size.

 Default: *No*